 You’ve spent weeks, or months, or longer, writing and polishing your baby.
-You love it, and you hate it, and you just want to hit the “publish” button and be done!
+You love it, and you hate it, and you just want to hit the “publish” button, or sign your name, and be done!

 Whoa.
 Slow down.
 Because the shit’s about to get serious.

-You haven’t read the Terms of Agreement on this website, have you?
+You haven’t read the Terms of Agreement on the website, have you?
 How about the contract you signed?

 Do you know what your rights are?

 Do you know how to protect yourselves from copyright infringement?
 From disreputable publishers (only a tiny fraction, thank heavens)?